 Important pages include your contact page, about page, privacy, and disclaimer page.
 Get these out of the way before you focus on adding content to your site – after all, it’s easier to add them now than later, when you’re done publishing all of the other, more exciting stuff!
 These pages also serve to protect both you and your site visitors.

-Step 8: Publish your content.
-Rinse.
-Repeat.
+Step 8: Publish your WordPress site.

-Step 9: Don’t forget marketing
+Step 9: Don’t forget marketing!

-Step 10: Back up your site
+Step 10: Back up your site.

 Your content is your most valuable asset, so make sure you back up your site!
-For your blog, that means backing up your content in case of a crash so you won’t have to start all over again.
+For your blog, that means backing up your content in case of a crash, so you won’t have to start all over again.
 If you don’t back up posts, plugins, and affiliate links, it might take you a while before getting back on your feet.
-If you don’t have time to regularly back up your site, your web host should offer an alternative.
+If you don’t have time to back up your site regularly, your web host should offer an alternative.
 HostPapa, for example, offers a terrific automated website backup service that takes just a few minutes to set up – no need to worry about backing up your site ever again!

 There you have it – WordPress in ten easy steps!